 However I also feel awful if my house is a pig sty as I just cannot relax.
 However I’ve recently started to remind myself that he is growing up fast so most of the time the housework can wait and I should focus on him.

 But can I admit at times I find playing quite…boring?
 I do sometimes prefer to wash up and leave him to role play with his superheroes and dinosaurs as there’s only so much roaring and catching bad guys I can sanely take.

 8. Co-Parenting Issues

 This is for those who do have an active ex partner involved in their child’s lives.
 These issues can range from agreeing when and how much contact, to reaching compromises with the child’s routines to finances.

-It can feel like he wants to take control in the form of choosing when he will and will not pay some money towards his son's daily care.
-I've learnt to no longer beg for money and to accept that Chunk will be older in no time and will see exactly the finances and hard work his mother has put in compared to his father and will make his own conclusions about how he feels about that.
+It can feel like he wants to take control in the form of choosing when he will and will not pay some money towards his son’s daily care.
+I’ve learnt to no longer beg for money and to accept that my son will be older in no time and will see exactly the finances and hard work his mother has put in compared to his father and will make his own conclusions about how he feels about that.

 Many of my friends are with their partners and family at weekends and to be fair I am usually exhausted.
 I tend to spend my day off doing bits like redecorating, decluttering and my paid work.